Non-reversible sampling schemes on submanifolds: Introduction

 where $\eps>0$, $X^{\eps}_s=(X^{1,\eps}_s, \ldots, X^{d,\eps}_s)^T\in \mathbb{R}^d$, and $W_s= (W^1_s, \ldots, W^{d_1}_s)^T\in \mathbb{R}^{d_1}$ is a $d_1$-dimensional Brownian motion.
 Under fairly general conditions on the coefficients, \eqref{eq:soft-const} is ergodic with respect to the $\eps$-dependent probability measure

 with the corresponding normalisation constant $Z^\eps$.
 A straightforward calculation shows that $\mu^\eps$ defined on $\R^d$ converges to $\cmu$ \eqref{mu1-intro} defined on $\Sigma$ (see Lemma~\ref{lem:mueps-conv} and ensuing discussion).
 While the dynamics~\eqref{eq:soft-const} has the nice property that for small $\eps$ it typically stays close to the manifold $\Sigma$, it has drawbacks when directly used in sampling tasks.
 Theoretically, analysing the discrete version of \eqref{eq:soft-const} is difficult because it involves both the finite step-size $h$ and the small parameter $\eps$.
-Numerically, difficulties arise when using \eqref{eq:soft-const} in practice, since small $\eps$ will restrict the step-size while a medium or large $\eps$ will lead to erroneous sampling estimations since the sampled states are no longer close to $\Sigma$.
+Numerically, difficulties arise when using \eqref{eq:soft-const} in practice, since small $\eps$ is required to ensure reliable sampling, which in turn restricts the step-size of the numerical discretisation (see Figure~\ref{fig-soft-constraint} for a concrete example where the estimation error using \eqref{eq:soft-const} depends rather sensitively on the choice of both $\eps$ and step-size).
 The scheme~\eqref{scheme-non-reversible} can be viewed as a two-step numerical method which handles the non-stiff part, i.e.\ the $\eps$-independent terms of~\eqref{eq:soft-const}, via propagation without the constraint and the stiff part, i.e.\ the $\eps$-dependent terms of~\eqref{eq:soft-const}, via a projection onto $\Sigma$ under $\Theta^A$.

 We now outline the results of this work.
-The main result of this paper is Theorem~\ref{thm:Err}, which contains quantitative estimates comparing the running average computed from the numerical scheme~\eqref{scheme-non-reversible} and the average with respect to $\mu$, i.e.\ for an observable $f:\Sigma\rightarrow\R$ we present estimates on the difference
+The first main result is Theorem~\ref{thm:Err}, which contains quantitative estimates comparing the running average computed from the numerical scheme~\eqref{scheme-non-reversible} and the average with respect to $\mu$, i.e.\ for an observable $f:\Sigma\rightarrow\R$ we present estimates on the difference